 Finding the right advisor that fits your needs doesn’t have to be hard.
 We are legally bound to act in your best interests and being that we are independent agents means we are not obligated to sell for just one company.
 Our goal is to find you the least expensive plan with an A-Rated company.
 For more information, please give our office a call at (910) 509-7255 or call us toll-free by dialing (855) 469-7384.

 *DISCLAIMER: We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get the information on all of your options.
+Currently we represent 5 organizations which offer 30 products in your area.
+Please contact Medicare. gov, 1-800-MEDICARE or your local State Health Insurance Program (SHIP) to get information on all of your options.